rikutakei/blog_source/content/post/vim/vim_post_part2.md

 Firstly, you probably won't be able to use a mouse on your terminal screen (where you are running Vim), especially if you are remotely connected to a different computer via `ssh`.

 This means that you'll have to use the arrow keys to move the cursor around.
-But using the arrow keys to move the cursor to the correct position is ***very*** slow and irritating, so you'll probably ditch that option and revert back to whatever editor you were using previously instead of Vim so you can use your mouse.
+But using the arrow keys to move the cursor to the correct position is ***very*** slow and irritating, so you'll probably ditch that option and revert back to whatever editor you were using previously instead of Vim, so you can use your mouse.

 There must be an easier way to move around efficiently, without a mouse or arrow keys, right?
 Or otherwise I wouldn't be writing this post in the first place.

-So in this post, I am going to go through a variety of ways to let you move around the file quickly and efficiently.
+So in this post, I am going to go through a variety of ways to let you move around the file quickly.
 Once you've mastered these, I can guarantee you that using the mouse or arrow keys will become tedious.

 Also, just a quick note that all of the moving around is done in **Normal** mode.